Breast reduction liposuction

-When reducing the size of one or both breasts (bilateral breast reduction), there are two main options: conventional open surgery, which involves various incisions, scarring, significant surgery time and a lengthy recovery; and liposuction, which requires only minimal incisions, almost no scarring, is far quicker and involves minimal downtime.
-Patients can expect to lose one to two bra cup sizes (or sometimes more) through breast reduction liposuction.
+When reducing the size of one or both breasts (bilateral breast reduction), there are two main options.
+There is conventional open surgery – which involves various incisions, scarring, surgery time, a lengthy recovery and a general anaesthetic.
+And, there is liposuction, which requires 2 mm incisions, takes typically 2 to 3 hours, and ca be done under local anaesthesia.

 Before and After Breast Liposuction Photos